-Based in Kenilworth, Merck (MRK) is in the Medical sector, and so far this year, shares have seen a price change of 6.11%.
-The pharmaceutical company is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 2.71% compared to the Large Cap Pharmaceuticals industry's yield of 3.07% and the S&P 500's yield of 2.02%.
+Headquartered in Kenilworth, Merck (MRK) is a Medical stock that has seen a price change of 9.42% so far this year.
+The pharmaceutical company is currently shelling out a dividend of $0.55 per share, with a dividend yield of 2.63%.
+This compares to the Large Cap Pharmaceuticals industry's yield of 2.8% and the S&P 500's yield of 1.93%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.20 is up 10.6% from last year.
-Over the last 5 years, Merck has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.51%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Merck's current payout ratio is 49%.
-This means it paid out 49% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $2.20 is up 10.6% from last year.
+In the past five-year period, Merck has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.01%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Merck's payout ratio is 46%, which means it paid out 46% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for MRK for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.73 per share, representing a year-over-year earnings growth rate of 8.99%.
+MRK is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $4.92 per share, which represents a year-over-year growth rate of 13.36%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report